LastAncientOne/SimpleStockAnalysisPython/README.md

   10. How to applied statistics and timeseries for stock?
   11. How to create buy and sell signals?
   12. How to create stock prediction in machine learning and deep learning?
+  13. How to create simple stock strategy?
-  13. Example of python libraries for Technical Analysis and fetching historical stock prices.
+  14. Example of python libraries for Technical Analysis and fetching historical stock prices.

 ______________________________________________________________________________________________________________________________